-Business Bites: Carnivorium opening; Hokkaido now open; Dante’s reopens after COVID scare; Paris Gibson Square hosting Arts on Fire Sept.
+Business Bites: Carnivorium opening; Hokkaido now open; The Farmer’s Daughter Fibers moving; Dante’s reopens after COVID scare; Paris Gibson Square hosting Arts on Fire Sept.
 12

 Carnivorium